Home Privacy Policy Feedback Link to us Site Map

-Access: Calculate the number of workdays between two dates in Access 2003/XP/2000/97
+MS Access 2003: Calculate the number of workdays between two dates

-Question: In Access 2003/XP/2000/97, I need to calculate the number of workdays between two dates (ie: elapsed days excluding Saturdays and Sundays).
+Question: In Microsoft Access 2003/XP/2000/97, I need to calculate the number of workdays between two dates (ie: elapsed days excluding Saturdays and Sundays).

 For example, if I have 3/4/2005 and 3/29/2005, the number of workdays is 17.
 How can I calculate this?